No Products in the Cart

 Circadian rhythms and sleep-wake homeostasis are two mechanisms that regulate our sleep cycle.
 These two biological processes work together to manage when we are asleep and awake.

 Circadian rhythms are 24-hour cycles in our body.
-These cycles work in the background to maintain and regulate essential processes like metabolism, hormone secretion, body temperature, and, most importantly sleep-wake cycle.
+These cycles work in the background to maintain and regulate essential processes like metabolism, hormone secretion, body temperature, and, most importantly, the sleep-wake cycle.
 All these processes are maintained by different circadian rhythms throughout the body.

-In the context of sleep, circadian rhythm takes clues from our environment to determine the time for sleep.
-The most important cue is taken in terms of light in your surroundings.
-When it gets dark, the circadian rhythms take a cue and release melatonin, the hormone that promote sleep, which makes us feel sleepy at night.
+In the context of sleep, the circadian rhythm takes clues from our environment to determine the time for sleep.
+The most important cue is taken in terms of the light in your surroundings.
+When it gets dark, the circadian rhythms take a cue and release melatonin, the hormone that promotes sleep, which makes us feel sleepy at night.

 Sometimes also known as homeostatic sleep drive or sleep-wake cycle, sleep-wake homeostasis is an internal mechanism that keeps track of your sleep.
-It reminds the body to sleep after a certain period of wakefulness.
-Body’s drive to sleep increases along with the duration of the period of wakefulness and decreases when one sleeps.
+It reminds the body to go to sleep after a certain period of wakefulness.
+The body’s drive to sleep increases along with the duration of the period of wakefulness and decreases when one sleeps.
 This sleep drive is also affected by other factors like medical conditions, mental health, medications, stress, etc.

-Since we spend one-third of our life sleeping, it must affect us in some way or another.
+Since we spend one-third of our lives sleeping, it must affect us in some way or another.
 Have you ever noticed how you get irritated when you don’t get enough sleep?
-Well, it’s because sleep is a very important physiological activity, and it affects both our mental as well as physical health.
+Well, it’s because sleep is a very important physiological activity, and it affects both our mental and physical health.

 Sleep theories suggest that sleep plays a role in essential functions such as memory consolidation, information processing, emotional regulation, and cognitive functioning.
 A lack of sleep could disrupt these functions.
 So let’s take a deeper look at how sleep affects these functions.

 Emotional regulation: The control of emotions and stress is greatly aided by sleep.
-Sleep research have shown that the limbic system, the region of the brain responsible for emotions, is quite active during certain stages of sleep, especially when one is dreaming.
-Some dreams cause us to feel extreme emotions, you must have experienced such dreams at least once, be it a bad dream that scared you or a pleasant dream that made you wake up with a smile on your face.
-Researchers believe that such dreams help us in emotional regulation and integrating emotions.
+Sleep research has shown that the limbic system, the region of the brain responsible for emotions, is quite active during certain stages of sleep, especially when one is dreaming.
+Some dreams cause us to feel extreme emotions; you must have experienced such dreams at least once, be it a bad dream that scared you or a pleasant dream that made you wake up with a smile on your face.
+Researchers believe that such dreams help us with emotional regulation and integrating emotions.

 Cognitive functioning: Sleep is crucial for our cognitive processes to function optimally.
 Even slight sleep deprivation can affect cognitive processes like attention, decision-making, memory, language, etc. Researchers have shown that sleep facilitates learning and memory, two very important components of cognition.
 The synaptic homeostasis hypothesis states that during sleep, synaptic connections go through a process called depotentiation, which is nothing but a reduction in the strength of these connections.
 However, according to this theory, some connections are protected from this depotentiation and become stronger.
 This suggests that during sleep, our brain works actively to strengthen the more important connections in the brain.